 Watercress (1.29g of carbs per 100g)

-With its strong, pungent flavour, watercress brings bags of flavour to salads, and is also the veg with the lowest amount of carbs per 100g on this list, with just 1.29g.
+With its strong, pungent flavour, watercress brings bags of flavour to salads, and is also one of the vegetables low in carbs per 100g on this list, with just 1.29g.
 Watercress has various nutrients and antioxidants that can help lower the risk of chronic disease.

 Tenderstem broccoli (2.85g of carbs per 100g)